Howard Road slip

 Wellington Water works

-Wellington Water will also be carrying out works in the area to replace the water mains.
+Wellington Water will also be carrying out works in the area to replace the water mains following our works.
 We'll provide further information about timing and impacts of these works once the details are confirmed.

 For residents above the slip site, there are large 660L bins located outside 59 Howard Rd for shared use that are collected twice each week as follows: